DevFD: Developmental Face Forgery Detection by Learning Shared and Orthogonal LoRA Subspaces: Experiments

 \textbf{Datasets.} To facilitate comparisons, we select multiple datasets, employing different forgery methods to manipulate and generate faces from distinct domains.
 FaceForensics++ (FF++)~\cite{ffpp} contains 1K real face videos.
 These faces are manipulated by four forgery methods, resulting in a total of 4K fake videos.
 The Deepfake Detection (DFD)~\cite{dfd} dataset comprises over a hundred real face samples and more than 1K forged face samples.
 For the Deepfake Detection Challenge (DFDC)~\cite{dfdc} dataset, we utilized the Preview version (DFDC-P), which includes 5K videos and two forgery methods.
 Celeb-DF v2 (CDF2)~\cite{celeb} comprises 590 real and 5,639 fake videos.
 DF40~\cite{df40} is a large-scale dataset comprising 40 types of forgery methods and over 100K fake videos.
 We select [FF++, DFDC-P, DFD, CDF2] as our dataset-incremental testing protocol.
 From DF40, we choose three forgery methods corresponding to different forgery types: Face-Swapping (FS): BlendFace, Face-Reenactment (FR): MCNet, and Entire Face Synthesis (EFS): StyleGAN3.
 The datasets of selected forgery methods and a base dataset with hybrid forgery types FF++ jointly compose our forgery-type-incremental testing protocol: [Hybrid, FR, FS, EFS].

 \textbf{Implementation Details and Metrics.} We utilize a pre-trained ViT model as the initial backbone.
 The pre-training data is sourced from real faces in the FF++ dataset.
 We conduct self-supervised pre-training through a data augmentation approach~\cite{sbi}.
 Regarding data utilization, we strictly isolate data across tasks, including real and fake faces.
 Similar to DFIL~\cite{dfil}, we randomly sample 100 videos from the current dataset and train for 20 epochs in each task, maintaining a balance between real and fake samples.
 The hyperparameter settings are adjusted according to the number of training epochs, and detailed information is provided in Appendix~\ref{exp_del}.
 We employed the Adam optimizer with parameters set to $\beta_1 = 0.9, \beta_2 = 0.999$.
 The learning rate is set to $1e-4$, and the batch size is set to 128.
 The rank (subspace dimension) for LoRA was determined using a grid optimization algorithm similar to InfLoRA~\cite{inflora}.
-We utilize the Accuracy (Acc) and Area Under the Curve (AUC) to evaluate the overall performance of the model and calculate the average forgetting of these two metrics.
-Average Forgetting (AF) indicates the model's ability to retain information from previously learned tasks:
+We utilize Accuracy (Acc) and Area Under the Curve (AUC) to evaluate the overall performance of the model.
+Average Forgetting (AF) indicates the model's ability to retain information from previously learned tasks.
+Let $a_{t,i}$ denote the evaluation $Score$ (Acc or AUC) on task $i$ after the model has been trained up to task $t$.
+The $A F_{T}$ (for $T>1$) is defined as: